liomthechef/s-test/README.md

 # square

 Written in Kotlin, solving the code challenge of bank in a box without state.
-I've aimed the tests at ensuring deposit and withdrawal functionality are sound

-Bank was implemented as a singleton which can only be instantiated once.
+I created the bank as a singleton to compensate for a lack of persistent datastore.
+Customers are simple classes with inbuilt methods, this made safety around null/negative values easier.

+Values are all represented as BigDecimal's using java's BigDecimal library with standard float constraints, this is done in order to handle financial transactions that require high degrees of accuracy

+Tests focus on handling deposits/withdrawal that would result in a negative value as well as ensuring the bank can handle multiple members, as well as ensuring that BigDecimal rounding is dealt with appropriately.

-Constraints are primarily in the way the bank balance has been implemented.
-While Kotlin limits concurrency in this case there's not much scalability, ideally the bank balance would be inferred as a ledger and a balance inferred this way for a more performant model, this would permit higher throughput without creating safety issues
+Constraints are primarily in scalability, you could implement the bank balance as a transaction ledger or more simply via a transactional ACID compliant database.

-#Usage
+Concurrency has not been considered as per the brief.

+#Prerequisites
-Java 11, Gradle
+Java 11, Gradle.
+#Languages
+Kotlin/Java11, built via Gradle.

+Java BigDecimal
+Junit

+#Build
 ./gradlew build

+#Tests
+./gradlew test